sandgardenhq/getting-started/local/README.md

    - Give a descriptive API Key Name (e.g. `deployment-key`).
    - For Key Type, select "Director Key".
    - For Expiration Date, choose a date conveniently far enough into the future (e.g. 30 days out).
+3. _(Optional)_ Create an OpenAI API Key and keep it handy, if you would like to try one of our provided example workflows after deploying a Director.

 There are four different ways to use local developer mode: